-All animal species have certain behaviors that are driven by a strong intrinsic motivation.
-The need to perform these behaviors arises from within the animal because it is naturally satisfying to do so.
-In regards to welfare these type of behaviors can become behavioral needs when:
+All animal species have certain behaviours that are driven by a strong intrinsic motivation.
+The need to perform these behaviours arises from within the animal because it is naturally satisfying to do so.
+In regards to welfare these type of behaviours can become behavioural needs when:

-In this article I will focus on behavioral needs which are very likely to benefit dog welfare.
+In this article I will focus on behavioural needs which are very likely to benefit dog welfare.

-Research has shown that offering an enriched, mentally stimulating environment during the first six months of a dogs life, can decrease the risk of developing problem behaviors later in life.
+Research has shown that offering an enriched, mentally stimulating environment during the first six months of a dogs life, can decrease the risk of developing problem behaviours later in life.